mehrdadalmasi2020/FineTune-Information-Extractor-T5-Small/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Example Usage

-This section provides a complete example of how to load a dataset, split it into training and validation sets, fine-tune the `T5-small` model, and evaluate it for information extraction.
+This section provides a complete example of how to load a dataset, split it into training and validation sets, fine-tune the `mBART` model, and evaluate it for information extraction.

 ### 1. Build and Split the Dataset